ShaunCurtis/Blazr.ModalDialog/readme..md

 ### ModalDialogContext

-`ModalDialogContext` provides most of the boilerplate code for Modal Dialog implementations.
+`ModalDialogContext` implements `IModalDialogContext`,  providing the boilerplate code for Modal Dialog implementations.

-It consists of a set of methods to show, hide and reset the component content, and captures the `Type` and `ModalOptions` provided in the `Show` methods.
+It consists of properties to maontain state and methods to show, hide and reset the component content.

 `Show`:
+1. Ensures the passed type is a component i.e implements `IComponent`.
-1. Sets the state.
+2. Sets the state.
-2. Notifies the component to render: this will show the dialog framework and create the content component.
+3. Invokes the callback to notify the component to render: this will show the dialog framework and create the content component.
-3. Uses a `TaskCompletionSource` to construct a manually controlled Task and provides the Task (in the not completed state) to the caller to `await`.
+4. Uses a `TaskCompletionSource` to construct a manual active Task and passes the task back to the caller to `await`.

 ```csharp
 protected TaskCompletionSource<ModalResult> _ModalTask { get; set; } = new TaskCompletionSource<ModalResult>();